anazaim77/mcp-test-ario/apps/mcp-app/README.md

 docker-compose up --build
 ```

-The server will log all incoming requests and responses, helping you verify that your calculator tools are being called correctly.
+The server will log all incoming requests and responses, helping you verify that your scraping tools are being called correctly.